andrewlinzie/cms-monolith/README.md

 ---

 ## Does Not Contain

 - Kubernetes manifests
 - GitOps deployment state
 - Terraform infrastructure code
 - Microservice Helm charts

 ---

+## Deployment Model

+This service follows a traditional CI/CD model and does NOT use GitOps.

+Instead:

+- Jenkins builds the Docker image
+- The image is deployed directly to an EC2 instance
+- Deployment scripts manage container lifecycle (start, stop, restart, rollback)

+This creates a hybrid architecture where:

+- Microservices (API + AI) -> deployed via GitOps on EKS
+- CMS Monolith -> deployed directly to EC2 via Jenkins

+This decision prioritizes simplicity for an internal, low-concurrency system.

+---

+## CI/CD Model

+- Built and deployed via Jenkins
+- Containerized using Docker
+- Deployed directly to EC2 (non-Kubernetes workload)
+- Uses deployment scripts for lifecycle management

+This service intentionally uses a different delivery model than the EKS-based microservices.

+It reflects a real-world hybrid system where not all workloads require Kubernetes orchestration.

+---